FZJ-JSC/tutorial-multi-gpu/03-H_Multi_GPU_Parallelization/Instructions.md

 -   Program Link: https://sc21.supercomputing.org/presentation/?id=tut138&sess=sess188

-## Hands-On 5: Multi-GPU Parallelization with CUDA-aware MPI
+## Hands-On 3: Multi-GPU Parallelization with CUDA-aware MPI

-### Task 1: Parallelize Jacobi Solver for Multiple GPUs using CUDA-aware MPI
+### Task: Parallelize Jacobi Solver for Multiple GPUs using CUDA-aware MPI

 #### Description
 The purpose of this task is to use CUDA-aware MPI to parallelize a Jacobi solver.
 The starting point of this task is a skeleton `jacobi.cu`, in which the CUDA kernel is already defined and also some basic setup functions are present.